city41/particle.js/README.md

 * **startColorVar** `color` starting color variance
 * **endColor** `color` the ending color of a particle
 * **endColorVar** `color` end color variance

-## Ring of Fire particle system

-This is a *smidge* hacked in, it was added for the article.
-To see this particle system, you need to add `transform=true` and `system=ringoffire` to the query parameters.
-Like [this](http://city41.github.com/particle.js/index.html?ui=Transform&transform=true&system=ringoffire)

 ## About datGUI